We know things can go wrong from time to time and we are here to help you promptly when that happens.

 Sinefa offers a Next Business Day ship out service for Hardware Probes.
-This is an optional fee based service additional to the warranty offered.
 Details are available via Sinefa's sales team or applicable Sinefa Partner.
 Hardware Maintenance Services require the user to Log a Ticket with Sinefa, and once the hardware fault has been verified in writing by a Sinefa support agent, a replacement probe is immediately dispatched to the address supplied by the customer.
 The customer must send back the faulty probe within 7 days of receipt of the replacement probe.

 Some of our customers like to have their own hot spare probes, which is a Sinefa probe with no active subscription.

 These 'unsubscribed' probes allow immediate replacement in the case of failure.
 The failed probe can then be returned at your convenience.